 What are Overnight Oats?

-First things first.
-What are overnight oats and why are we obsessed?
+What are overnight oats ?
 Overnight oats is when you soak oatmeal in liquid such as milk, making it no-cook oatmeal.
 Instead of having to cook your oats, you can actually eat them raw by soaking them in milk or water for at least 2 hours or overnight.

 What is the texture of overnight oats?
-After a few hours, the texture of the oats becomes soft and chewy and is quite similar to classic oatmeal.
-BUT, there is one caveat > you eat overnight oats cold and it is so delicious!
+After a few hours of soaking, the texture of the oats becomes soft and chewy and is quite similar to classic oatmeal.

 What is in overnight oats?

 The most obvious ingredient in overnight oats is…oatmeal!
 But, did you know that you can actually use 3 different types of oatmeal?
-Each is equally delicious, but have a slightly different texture.
+Each is equally delicious, but has a slightly different texture.

-- steel-cut oats: your steel-cut overnight oats will end up best if you use a quick-cooking steel-cut oat and give it a quick microwave before letting it soak overnight.
-The texture of these have more of a bite to it, but it’s so good good!
+Steel-cut oats: your steel-cut overnight oats will end up best if you use a quick-cooking steel-cut oat and give it a quick microwave before letting it soak overnight.
+The texture of these has more of a bite to it, but it’s so good good!
 Try our Overnight Steel Cut Oats recipe.

 Other Common Ingredients